jgoizueta/nio/README.txt

 * Handling of digit repetitions (repeating decimals or, in general, <i>repeating numerals</i>).
   With this method rational numbers can be represented exactly as numerals.
 * Discrimitation of significant digits of the representation of Float in any base.
   (insignificant digits are those that can take any value without altering the Float value they specify.)
+* Floating point tolerance classes

 Limitations:
-*  UTF-8 or other multi-byte encodings are not supported (digits and separators must be one-byte characters)
+*  The current version does not support UTF-8 or other multi-byte encodings (digits and separators must be one-byte characters).
 *  This code is not very fast, since it is implemented in pure Ruby (no C extensions are used).
-*  Error handling needs to improve, specially on input.
+*  Error handling needs to improve also in future versions, specially on input.

 =Installation